folio-org/deprecated-mod-auth/doc/auth_architecture.md

 ## Permissions

-This module is responsible for two things: Storing the heirarchy of a given permission, and returning the list of permissions assigned to a given user of the system.
+This module is responsible for two things: Storing the hierarchy of a given permission, and returning the list of permissions assigned to a given user of the system.
 It does not store module permissions, which are defined in the module descriptors and brokered by Okapi itself.

 Any given permission can contain a number of other permissions as "sub-permissions."
-When permissions are evalauated, they are returned as a list of all permissions included.
-In this manner, a permission can act as a simple permisison bit, or as a broader "role."
+When permissions are evaluated, they are returned as a list of all permissions included.
+In this manner, a permission can act as a simple permission bit, or as a broader "role."

 ![Auth Modules Diagram](auth_modules.png "Auth Modules")